-Now that you know exactly how much money comes into your household each month, it is time for the trickier part, listing all the money that flows out.
+Now that you know exactly how much money comes into your household each month, it is time to list all the money that flows out.

 Shoring up Your Budget

-If you find that you are blowing your budget every month, it might be time to make changes either to your budget or to your spending habits.
+If you find that you are spending beyond your budget every month, it's okay.
+Practice makes perfect and it may take some time to adjust to your budget and change your spending habits - keep trying!

-Maybe you've been unrealistic with how much you want to spend on clothing and entertainment each month.
+Maybe you've been too strict with how much you want to spend on clothing and entertainment each month.
 Adjust those budget items so they more accurately reflect how you live.